• Home

 1. The victim of a crime has a right to sue the perpetrator in tort.

-2. A person cannot pursue a cause of action if it arises out of his own guilty act.
+2. A person cannot pursue a cause of action if it arises from his own guilty act.

-3. A person cannot be guilty if he has no reason to commit the crime.
+3. A person cannot be guilty without reason to commit the crime.

 4. Friends who commit crimes together cannot be tried together.